 6 year old Infants in Irish schools taught that ‘Mary says ‘YES’!

-As part of the new Catholic religion course ‘Grow in Love’, six year old infants in Irish schools are being taught that ‘Mary says YES’! to God ‘working through her’ by making her pregnant, despite Mary being afraid, confused and not understanding what was going on.
+As part of the Catholic religion course ‘Grow in Love’, six year old infants in Irish schools are being taught that ‘Mary says YES’! to God ‘working through her’ by making her pregnant, despite Mary being afraid, confused and not understanding what was going on.

 Mary looks like a little girl in the picture that is to be displayed in all classrooms.
 When Mary says ‘YES’!, she is sitting on her bed looking startled, it is nighttime, and there is a little kitten with a heart on it beside her on the floor.

 This is an extraordinary and dangerous message to give to young children.
 ‘SAY YES’!, even if you are afraid and confused.
 Just trust someone that comes to your bed in the night.